Ways to Reduce Your Monthly Expenses to Save for Your Wedding

 4. Test out different services with free trial offers

-Please note: with all of these free trial offers you usually get 30 days of service for free, and if you decide to continue beyond that trial period you’ll have to pay a monthly service fee.
+Please note: With each of these free trial offers you usually get 30 days of service for free.
+If you decide to continue beyond the trial period you’ll have to pay a monthly service fee.
 Check out each individual offer for details.

 Another way to reduce your monthly expenses is to utilize coupons and discounts whenever possible.
 Ditch the coupon clipping routine and get cash back the fun and easy way.
 How?
 With the help of savings apps for your smartphone!
 The Ibotta app has exclusive offers at your favorite grocery stores, retailers and shops and you can even earn rewards *after* you shop by snapping a pic of your receipt.
 Download Ibotta today to start putting away extra cash to pay for your big day!